MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]Lab1_Create_solution_plan_designer.md

 12. After the column is added to the **Equipment** table, use **Copilot** to enter the following prompts individually:
     1.  `Add a new text column to the Staff/Employee table called Manager.`
     2.  `Add a new choice column to the Equipment table called Equipment Type.`
-    3.  `Add a new choice column to the Equipment table called Equipment Type.`

         Your data model should look like the one listed below. *(Remember it will likely not match exactly.
 And that is OK)*